Central Bank of Luxembourg

 The Central Bank of Luxembourg (Banque centrale du Luxembourg /fr/, BCL; Luxemburger Zentralbank /de/; Zentralbank vu Lëtzebuerg) is the national central bank for Luxembourg within the Eurosystem.
 It was founded for that purpose in 1998, and also succeeded the Institut Monétaire Luxembourgeois in some of the latter's mandates.
+For a few months in 1998, it was the issuer of the Luxembourg franc currency.

+The Central Bank of Luxembourg is not itself a financial supervisory authority but participates in European banking supervision as a member of the Supervisory Board of the European Central Bank, alongside the Commission de Surveillance du Secteur Financier.
+It is also a member of the European Systemic Risk Board (ESRB).